Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-planning/project-estimation.md

 In the task breakdown/list, the team should note down all the major tasks that _every_ team on the project must take to complete the feature.
 These teams include, but are not limited to:

 - CMS Development
-- Web Application Development
+- Web Application Development - Web vs UI
-  - Back End/Front End/Full Stack depending on your team structure
 - QA
 - UAT